Xela96/personal-website/README.md

-# [wip] personal-website
+# personal-website

-A simple personal website to display my skills and experience as a software developer.
-This website will also be utilised as a basis to build and test an automated test library using PlayWright.
+A simple personal website to display my skills and experience as a software developer focused in quality assurance.
+This website will also be utilised as a basis to build and test an automated test library using Playwright.

 ## How It's Made
 Tech used: HTML, CSS, JavaScript, Python, Flask, Jinja2